LESSON PLAN

 By: Noor Khalil

-Linda Sarsour, from New York, was co-chair of the 2017 and 2019 Women's March, has been involved in organizational efforts Black Lives Matter, and spoke out against the Muslim travel ban.
+Linda Sarsour, from New York, has been involved in organizational efforts Black Lives Matter, and spoke out against the Muslim travel ban.

 Shirin Ebadi